 Hope is our reality.
-We don’t just hope; we have a hope.
-Our hope is Christ and our union with him.
-We are and will be transformed.
-We are and will be renewed.
+We don’t just hope that something might happen; we possess a living hope – Christ’s own indestructible life.
+We have been and will be transformed into his likeness.
 We have been and will be resurrected.
 We are and will live forever.
 Our sins are and will be eternally gone.
-These are our new realities, our hope.
+These are our new realities.
+These are our hope.

 Faith is the expression of our hope.
 We place our full trust in all that is ours in Christ.
 We live in complete dependency upon him.
-Faith is not something we try to do; it is the expression of hope.
+Faith is not something we work hard at getting or keeping, it is the natural outflow of focusing on our hope.
 Faith is our new habit of the soul.
 Our new instinct.
 Our new way of life.
 We live by faith (Gal.
-2:20) in the hope of Christ.
+2:20).

-Love then flows from hope and faith.
-Faith produces love.
-If I truly trust and depend on the hope of my union with Christ, this faith in the love of Christ in me will produce love out of me.
+Real unconditional love, is the result of overflowing hope and faith.
+As I trust more and more in the hope of my union with Christ, this faith in the love of Christ for me and in me will produce love that overflows out of me.

 Galatians 5:6.
 For in Christ Jesus neither circumcision nor uncircumcision counts for anything, but only faith working through love.

-As Paul shows us in 1 Corinthians 13:4-7, love is the person of Christ whose life of love is now a power that is present in us.
-Love is not a to-do list for us to accomplish.
-We cannot self generate love.
+In 1 Corinthians 13:4-7, Paul shows us that love IS the person of Christ.
+By our union with Christ, his love is now a power that is present in us.
+Love is not a to-do list for us to accomplish, and we cannot simply self-generate love.
 Love is a power and Love is a person whose life we must receive.
 What this means is that we must allow ourselves to be loved before we can love.
 This is why love follows faith.
-Therefore, the Christian life is less about trying to love better, and more about allowing ourselves to be loved, which will then cause us to love better instinctually.
+Therefore, the Christian life is less about trying to love better, and more about allowing ourselves to be loved.

-Often as Christians we reverse this important order.
+But often as Christians we reverse this important order.
 We start our Christian life with a feeling of love and then we spend the rest of our life trying to maintain that feeling.
-We feel great about our salvation and we feel in love with Jesus and wanting nothing more than to make God happy.
-And so we work at continuing to feel this way.
+We start out feeling so in love with Jesus and wanting nothing more than to make God happy.
+And so we work hard to continue feeling this way.
 But this sort of love is coming from our own efforts and not from God, and not from faith.
 Inevitably, somewhere along the way, life takes a hard turn and things get difficult.
 The feelings of love subside.
-We start to think, “Where is God?”
+We start to question God.
+“Where is God?”
 “Does God love me?”
 And we start to question ourselves.
 “I don’t feel in love with God anymore.
 Am I even really saved?”

-The problem is that this Christian was not grounded in hope.
-They never learned to live from faith in that hope, a hope that sees them through the hard turns and dark valleys.
+This poor Christian never learned to live from faith in eternal hope.
+The hope that sees them through the hard turns and dark valleys.
 Their love was attachment only, not true commitment born from dependency.
 The love (agape) that Paul is talking about in 1 Corinthians, is the real, committed, covenant love of God that sustains us in and out of trials.
 It is the love of the crucified Christ.
 The love that remains in the midst of the crosses of life.

-If I believe that this power is in me, that this person called Love indwells me, then this same love will flow out of me.
+As we trust that this power of God’s love is in us, that this person named Love indwells us, then his same love will flow out of us.
 Faith will produce love.
 This is why Paul can say “without love we are nothing.”
-Because if there is no love, then there is no faith, and if there is no faith, then there is no hope.
-And without hope your life is meaningless and void.
-It is nothing.
+Because if there is no love, then there is no faith.
+And if there is no faith, then there is no hope.
+And without hope your life is truly nothing.